sametcaka/SU2_wiki_images/FAQ.md

 A nonphysical point means the solution has encountered a negative density.
 If the warnings stop after a few iterations it's ok.
 If the warnings continue, the solution is likely diverging and you may need to adjust the config file options.

-##### My simulation diverges.
-What should I do?
-Adjust the configuration file options, or improve mesh quality.
-Refer to the forum, tutorials, and TestCases for more specific examples.